Problem to be Solved

 Summary Statement of Expectations:

 Launch Sound Affects as a nonprofit entity that acts as an external provider for music programming to Northern Colorado senior care facilities.

 This team will be supported by the PAFC priority committee working on the Culture of Aging issues.
 A member of the priority group will serve as liaison between the team and the PAFC.
 The priority group provides oversight, counsel, support, and resources needed to plan and produce the event.
 Once the team is established there will be an initial training that covers project expectations and team process.
 A volunteer coordinator will be available throughout the project to address issues rising within the team itself.

-We have posted a tentative action plan for this and other projects.
 If you are interested in volunteering for this or any of our new projects or if you simply want more information, visit our volunteer page.